About the area

 Current CRS programmes

 The education programme is targeted at pre-primary children (age 3 to 4).
 55 children attend the sessions.
 The curriculum is based on ‘joyful learning’ methods and there is an emphasis on dance, music and drawing.
 The aim is to give the children a good start in the basics of reading and writing so that they can be mainstreamed into government primary schools.
 CRS helps each child to open a bank account and they are encouraged to save money.
-Children are given a midday meal to supplement their nutrition.

 An Under 10s football team has been established which plays matches against teams from other CRS Education Centres.